Persuaded Search: Stationary Equilibrium

+Of course, in a stationary equilibrium, the value of the principal's profit maximization problem \eqref{eq:pm} must also be consistent with the self-generation condition \eqref{eq:sgp}.
+We show that, once we incorporate the self-generation condition in the profit maximization problem, and restrict attention to the family of ``pass/fail" signals $\{G^{\pi(x)}\}_{x\in (\underline \theta, \bar \theta)}$ as defined in \eqref{eq:3}, the principal's infinite-dimensional profit-maximization problem reduces to a \emph{single-dimensional constrained surplus maximization} problem:

+A natural candidate solution is $x=\bar r$, which induces the agent to stop her search if and only if a good's quality exceeds the McCall reservation value.
+If we disregard the incentive compatibility constraints, it is clear that this point of tangency generates the highest possible surplus of $\bar u-\underline u$.

+We conclude the sketch by arguing that the candidate solution of $x=\bar r$ indeed satisfies \eqref{eq:fail} and \eqref{eq:pass}.
+To see why the two constraints are satisfied, consider \autoref{fig:optimal_pass_fail} which depicts $c_{G^{\pi(\bar r)}}$ as the black piece-wise convex curve that is tangent to $c_F$ at $x=\bar r$.
+The kinks occur at the support points $m_1^*=\mathbb{E}_F[\theta|\theta\leq \bar r]$ and $m_2^*=\mathbb{E}_F[\theta|\theta>\bar r]$.
+It is clear from the figure that $m_1^*<\underline r<m_2^*$, implying that \eqref{eq:fail} and \eqref{eq:pass} are both slack.
+Indeed, this observation is not a coincidence but a general property; we prove that if the IC constraints are not slack at $x=\bar r$, then the agent would have zero willingness-to-pay for any signal the principal could offer, which cannot occur in non-trivial settings that satisfy \hyperref[ass:1]{\Cref{ass:1}}.
+Therefore, $x=\bar r$ is the solution to the constrained surplus maximization problem, and $V=\bar u-\underline u$.

-From the statement of \autoref{prop:1}, it is clear that the price and the continuation values in a stationary equilibrium are uniquely pinned down.
-However, there are an uncountable number of posterior-mean distributions that can sustain a stationary equilibrium.
-For example, consider a lower-censorship signal structure that reveals a good's quality if it exceeds $\bar r$ and pools all goods whose quality lies below $\bar r$ by labeling them as ``fail."
-This signal structure induces the distribution $G^{LC}$ given by
+We now make a number of observations regarding the findings of \autoref{prop:1}.
+First, while the price and the continuation values in a stationary equilibrium are uniquely pinned down, there are an uncountable number of posterior-mean distributions that can support a stationary equilibrium.
+In contrast to the class of pass/fail signals we highlight in our proof sketch, consider a lower-censorship signal that reveals a good's quality if it exceeds $\bar r$ and pools all goods whose quality lies below $\bar r$ by labeling them as ``fail."
+This signal induces the distribution $G^{LC}$ given by

-Note that this lower-censorship signal structure is Blackwell more informative than the pass/fail signal structure that induces $G^*$.
-Hence, $G^*$ is a mean-preserving contraction of $G^{LC}$ as can be seen in \autoref{fig:optdist}, and $G^{LC}$ is also an equilibrium distribution as it satisfies $(iv)$ and $(v)$ of \autoref{prop:1}.

-Yet, despite the multitude of equilibrium distributions, all of them have the same distribution on the relevant interval of stopping thresholds $[\underline r, \bar r]$.
-Thus, all equilibrium signal structures induce the same search behavior in the agent.
+Note that this lower-censorship signal is Blackwell more informative than the pass/fail signal that induces $G^{\pi(\bar r)}$.
+Hence, $G^{\pi(\bar r)}$ is a mean-preserving contraction of $G^{LC}$---implying $c_{G^{\pi(\bar r)}}\leq c_{G^{LC}}$ pointwise as can be seen in \autoref{fig:optdist}---and $G^{LC}$ also supports a stationary equilibrium as it satisfies points $(iv)$ and $(v)$ of \autoref{prop:1}.
+Despite the multitude of equilibrium distributions, all of them take the same value on $[\underline r, \bar r]$.
+Thus, all signals supporting a stationary equilibrium induce the same search behavior in the agent, and hence the principal and agent are both indifferent across the set of equilibrium signals.